eddie-energy/architecture/arc42/06-runtime-view/runtime-view/revocation-meter-data-administrator/revocation-meter-data-administrator.md

 ---
-title: The Meter Data Administrator Revokes the Consent of the Customer
+title: The Metered Data Administrator Revokes the Consent of the Customer
 ---

 ## Overview